On the Iitaka conjecture for anticanonical divisors in positive characteristic

 \section{Abstract}

-Given a separable fibration over an algebraically closed field of positive characteristic, we study an Iitaka-type inequality for the anticanonical divisors.
-We conclude that it holds when the source of the fibration is a threefold or when the target is a curve.
-We then give counterexamples in characteristics $2$ and $3$ for fibrations with ``very singular'' fibres, constructed from Tango--Raynaud surfaces.
+Given a fibration over a perfect field of positive characteristic, we study an Iitaka-type inequality for the anticanonical divisors.
+We conclude that it holds when the source of the fibration is a threefold or when the target is a curve, the general fibre is regular and the pair induced on it from the ambient space is strongly $F$-regular.
+We then give counterexamples in characteristics $2$ and $3$ for fibrations with non-normal fibres, constructed from Tango--Raynaud surfaces.